PipeWire/pipewire/doc/dox/config/pipewire.conf.5.md

 @PAR@ pipewire.conf  vm.overrides = { default.clock.min-quantum = 1024 }
 Any property in the vm.overrides property object will override the property in the context.properties when PipeWire detects it is running in a VM.
-This is deprected, use the context.properties.rules instead.
+This is deprecated, use the context.properties.rules instead.

 @PAR@ pipewire.conf  context.modules.allow-empty = false
 By default, a warning is logged when there are no context.modules loaded because this